 States That Could Legalize Sports Betting

-The following states are in the process of legalization and could pass a sports betting bill in the next 3-4 years.
-Likely:- California
+The following states might legalize sports betting within the next 3-4 years.

 - Minnesota